Skip to content

 Apply

-# Apply entire project (agents first, wait for running, then workflows)
+# Apply entire project (rooms first, then agents, then workflows)

 agent apply .agentd/